On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Introduction

-However, isogeometric analysis has not alleviated some of the older issues of traditional finite element analysis.
+However, some of the early promises of IGA have still not been realized: the CAD and FEA communities are mostly evolving independently of one another, partly due to their distinct needs.
+Moreover, IGA has not alleviated some of the older issues of traditional FEA.
 Most notably, the existence of a mass matrix has always bothered structural engineers and for a good reason: explicit time integration of time-dependent PDEs in structural dynamics leads to solving a linear system with the mass matrix at each time step, a problem that was never encountered with finite differences.
-The repeated solution of those linear systems has long been acknowledged as one of the most expensive steps in the solution process and is in fact further exacerbated in isogeometric analysis, whether those linear systems are solved directly or iteratively \citep{collier2012cost, collier2013cost}.
+The repeated solution of those linear systems has long been acknowledged as one of the most expensive steps in the solution process and is in fact further exacerbated in IGA, whether those linear systems are solved directly or iteratively \citep{collier2012cost, collier2013cost}.
 While small to medium size applications might rely on a matrix factorization, such an approach becomes plainly infeasible for larger problems.
 Thus, instead of solving those linear systems ``exactly'', practitioners resort to ad hoc approximations, with mass lumping being one of its best known examples.